How Professional Advisors Supported Record Giving in 2020

 As we move into a year of more unknowns, it is good to keep the relevance of charitable giving at the forefront of your conversation with clients.
 Guiding them through giving conversations can increase their satisfaction and deepen your relationship, not to mention can benefit all of us as we strengthen our communities.

-Reasons to Incorporate Giving into Your Practice
+Three Reasons to Incorporate Giving into Your Practice

 Professional advisors are including philanthropic planning in their process more and more.
 When asked why they include philanthropy in their practice, advisors consistently cite three reasons: